yangshengaa/wavelets_STP/README.md

 - **train_test.py**: fit a couple of classic ML models and track their accuracies;
 - **naive_trading.py**: develop a simple long short trading strategy using the model with the best accuracy, and report some metrics on the strategies (annualized return, Sharpe Ratio, Calmar Ratio, maximum drawdown, and etc...)

-## For developer: Notes after Meeting with Professor Alex Cloninger:
+## For developer: Notes after Meeting with Professor Alex Cloninger

 Date: 2021/05/14